 Stigmatizing healthcare experiences results in individuals delaying or avoiding seeking health care.
 Ultimately resulting in larger-bodied individuals presenting to doctors with more advanced concerns because primary preventative care was not initiated1,5.
 I can attest to many clients telling me they have cancelled or avoided doctor appointments for fear of fat-shaming.
 In addition to the multiple physical health consequences that can occur from weight stigma in healthcare, individuals who perceive they have experienced weight-based discrimination are two and a half times more likely to have a mood or anxiety disorder2.

 So, why is this happening?

 First, I want to point out that not all doctors or health care providers perpetuate weight bias.
 But unfortunately, many do without recognizing the potential harm they are causing.
 Our society values thinness.
 Additionally, there is a preconceived notion that losing weight is a good goal for our health.
 This leads to unconscious bias and actions.

 There is a lot of work to do within healthcare to change providers’ attitudes.
 This includes education around the inadequacies of using BMI as an indicator of health, understanding the complex biopsychosocial and systemic factors that impact weight beyond calories and exercise, and recognition that dieting has negative psychological and physical impacts.

 - Advocating for you with your health care professionals.
-One step to dismantling weight bias is education around the shortcoming of BMI as a marker of health and the multiple biopsychosocial factors that influence weight far beyond exercise and diet2.
-As dietitians, we hold a position of authority and use our power as your ally to advocate to your doctor or health care professionals2
+One step to dismantling weight bias is education around the shortcoming of BMI as a marker of health.
+This also includes knowing that there are multiple biopsychosocial factors that influence weight far beyond exercise and diet2.
+As registered dietitians, we hold a position of authority.
+We aim to use our power as your ally to advocate to your doctor or health care professionals2

 - Empowering you to manage conversations with health care providers.
 For example, learning ways to decline being weighed during doctor visits or asking for care beyond weight loss advice.